diaa/apg-workshop/_entries/03-02 roles-permissions.md

 Without INHERIT, membership in another role only grants the ability to SET ROLE to that other role; the privileges of the other role are only available after having done so.

-Revoke DELETE privilege from eric.
+Revoke DELETE privilege from eric:

 ```sh
 quiz=> \c